 Thousands of manufacturers here are laid off, especially in automobiles, but the pound remains strong, and word is that Blair may offer a vote on adopting the euro, once the actual coins are introduced in the continent later this year.
 (We may only use euros here by credit card now.)
 78% of British companies offer medical and insurance benefits to gay partners, versus 42% of Americans.
 Britain is generous with parental and maternity leave: Americans generally offer 12 weeks of unpaid leave, but here businesses offer 40 weeks, including six weeks on 90% pay and 12 weeks on £60.20—about $80, though many pay more.
 Some companies give a year’s maternity leave, says the Times.
 And all Europeans have more holiday time than anyone in the US!
 Carpe diem.

 Driving in Florida recently and enjoying NPR, I was reminded of the awfulness of London radio.
-The Classic FM station plays one movement of one symphony and then yammers on about its forthcoming “relaxing” musical agenda until it’s time for one more movement of one more piece.
+The Classic FM station plays one movement of one symphony and then yammers about its forthcoming “relaxing” musical agenda until it’s time for one more movement of one more piece.
 Then more talk before a little music.
 They love Vivaldi and anything over 100 years old, and totally ignore Glass.
 I switch off the inane birthday wishes to their Mums and chatty post-surgery greetings to a cousin in Surrey!
-The Beeb’s Radio Four is most similar to NPR, but is talk.
+The Beeb’s Radio Four is most similar to NPR, all talk.
 Pop stations are mostly loud Afro-Caribbean announcers, there’s no country western or rock to relieve things, and no All Things Considered.
 I miss the standard rich excellence of Austin’s KTMA or KUT, and will try to bear their annoying fundraising with more patience.

 This month Dale Evans died, and Ann Morrow Lindbergh.
 Who knew that ol’ Dale wrote Happy Trails and The Bible told Me So?
 Or that Charles Lindbergh had carried on a long time affair?